therealOri/Genter/README.md

 <br />

-Update | 1/20/2022:
+Update | 2/18/2022:
-# Critical
+# Auto .env setup update
-If you have an older version of this project, You should update to the current version now.
+If you have an older version of this project, You should update to the current version now!.

-> - Fixed a critical flaw/error with how the IVs were being stored.
-> - IVs no longer get overwritten when storing passwords in the DB.
-> - IVs now get stored in the DB with the corresponding password.
->
+> - On passgen.py's first time being ran, it'll check the .env file for "FLAG=#src".
+If it is found, it'll automatically set up the file for you with a SALT and PASS credentials. (removing the FLAG variable as well).
+And On passgen.py's 2nd run and any after, it'll check the .env file and find that "FLAG=#src" isn't there and skip to the normal functions and code like usual.

+In the very odd chance that you would like new .env credentials, all you will need to do is add FLAG=#src back to the .env file and then run passgen.py again.

 __ __